 One of the simplest stable borates is diboron trioxide (B_2O_3).
-Higher borates such as $B_3O_6^{3-}$ having cyclic structures containing B-O-bonds can be formed.
-Since B_2O_3 is an acidic compound, it is easily reacted with water to produce boric acid (H_3BO_3).
-On the other hand, the high temperature and high-pressure reaction of B_2O_3 with ammonia yields two-dimensional boron nitride, which consists of planar graphite-like sheets of alternating B and N atoms.
+Higher borates such as $B_3O_6^{3-}$ which have cyclic structures containing B-O-bonds, also exist.
+Since B_2O_3 is an acidic compound, it easily reacts with water to form boric acid (H_3BO_3).
+On the other hand, the high temperature and high pressure reaction of B_2O_3 with ammonia (NH_3) yields two-dimensional boron nitride, which consists of planar graphite-like sheets of alternating B and N atoms.

-- 8.6 Write the balanced chemical equations for the synthesis of boric acid and boron 4.0pt nitride. - 8.7 Draw the molecular structures of the $B_3O_6^{3-}$ ion, boric acid, and a single two-dimensional boron nitride sheet.
-Hint: show at least 10 B atoms in the boron nitride structure.
+- 8.6 Write the balanced chemical equations for the synthesis of boric acid and boron 4.0pt nitride. - 8.7 Draw the molecular structures of the B3O63- ion, boric acid, and a single two-dimensional boron nitride sheet.
+Hint: Show at least 10 B atoms in the boron nitride structure.

-Furthermore, B-H compounds, called boranes, are an important class of boron compounds.
+Furthermore, B-H compounds, called boranes, are an important class of boron-containing compounds.
 The simplest stable borane is diborane (B_2H_6) and many of the higher boranes can be prepared by the pyrolysis of diborane.
-Diborane can be synthesized via metathesis of a boron halide and a hydride source.
+Diborane can be synthesised via metathesis of a boron halide and a hydride source.

-- 8.8 Write a balanced chemical equation for the synthesis of diborane from the reaction of BF_3 and $LiBH_4$.
-Hint: both products are boron compounds. - 8.9 Draw the molecular geometry of the diborane molecule.
-Hint: there is no B-B 2.0pt bond in the molecule.
+- Write a balanced chemical equation for the synthesis of diborane from the reaction of BF3 and LiBH4.
+Hint: Both products are boron-containing compounds. - 8.9 Draw the molecular geometry of the diborane molecule.
+2.0pt Hint: There is no B-B bond in the structure of diborane.

 BH_3 (borane) is an unstable and highly reactive molecule.
 Therefore, it is not possible to isolate it as BH_3 under ordinary conditions.
-However, it can be stabilized via its reaction with carbon monoxide to yield borane carbonyl (BH_3CO) compound, which is an adduct of borane.
-The preparation of BH_3CO plays an important role in exploring the chemistry of boranes as it indicates the likely existence of the borane molecule.
+However, it can be stabilised via its reaction with carbon monoxide (CO) to form borane carbonyl (BH_3CO), which is an adduct of borane.
+The synthesis of BH_3CO plays an important role in exploring the chemistry of boranes as it indicates the likely existence of the borane molecule.

-- 8.10 Sketch the Lewis dot structure of BH_3CO molecule by showing the formal 3.0pt charges. - 8.11 Which of the statements given in the answer sheet is observed in the C-O bond of a CO molecule upon the bond formation between BH3 and CO ?
+- 8.10 Sketch the Lewis (electron-dot) structure of the BH3CO molecule and indicate 3.0pt the formal charges present. - 8.11 Which of the statements given in the answer sheet is observed in the C-O bond of a CO molecule upon the formation of a bond between BH3 and CO?
 Tick the correct box.

-Borazine consists of single and double bonded cyclic B-N units and hydrogen atoms attached to these atoms with the molecular formula $B_3N_3H_6$ and is isostructural to benzene.
-Borazine can be synthesized by using a two-step procedure including the synthesis of symmetrically trisubstituted chlorine derivatives of borazine ($B_3N_3H_3Cl_3$) from the reaction of ammonium chloride and boron trichloride, and then reduction of $B_3N_3H_3Cl_3$ with LiBH $4$ in THF.
+Borazine consists of single and double bonded cyclic B-N units and hydrogen atoms attached to these atoms with the molecular formula $B_3N_3H_6$ and is found to be isostructural to benzene.
+Borazine can be synthesised by using a two-step procedure which involves the synthesis of symmetrically trisubstituted chlorine derivatives of borazine ($B_3N_3H_3Cl_3$) from the reaction of ammonium chloride and boron trichloride, followed by reduction of B3N3H3Cl3 with LiBH4 in THF.

-- 8.12 Write the balanced chemical equations for the two-step synthesis of borazine starting from ammonium chloride in THF (tetrahydrofuran).
-Hint: THF stabilizes one of the products by forming a lewis acid-base adduct. - 8.13 Draw the molecular structures of borazine and its symmetrically trisubstituted 4.0pt chlorine derivative.
+- 8.12 Write the balanced chemical equations for the two-step synthesis of borazine 4.0pt starting from ammonium chloride in THF (tetrahydrofuran).Hint: THF stabilises one of the products by forming a Lewis acid-base adduct. - 8.13 Draw the molecular structures of borazine and its symmetrically trisubstituted 4.0pt chlorine derivative.

-Catalysts are substances that accelerate the rate of reactions by allowing them to proceed in a lower energy pathway.
-The catalytic activity of the catalysts is generally determined by the turnover frequency (TOF), which is calculated by dividing the molar amount of the product to the mole of active catalyst and the time (TOF = mole product/(mole catalyst x time)).
-A typical hydrolysis of BNH $6$ was carried out in 10.0 mL of water by using 100.0 mM BNH $6$ and 5.0 mg of CuPt/C catalyst (CuPt alloy nanoparticles supported on carbon black containing 8.2 wt% Pt atom).67.25 mL of hydrogen gas was generated in 5 minutes.
+Catalysts are substances that accelerate the rate of reactions by allowing them to proceed via a lower energy pathway.
+The activity of a catalyst is determined by the turnover frequency, TOF:

+TOF = moles of product/(moles of catalyst x time)

+A typical hydrolysis of BNH $6$ was carried out in 10.0 mL of water by using 100.0 mM BNH $6$ and 5.0 mg of CuPt/C catalyst (CuPt alloy nanoparticles supported on carbon black containing 8.2 wt% Pt atom).
+67.25 mL of hydrogen gas was generated in 5 min.